30+ Must-Measure eCommerce KPIs

 Do you know what makes your eCommerce store successful?
 Which strategies work best to increase your revenue?
 Understanding what’s driving your business is the key to ensuring future growth.
-That’s why eCommerce KPI-s is a must.
+That’s why eCommerce KPIs and tracking key ecommerce performance metrics are a must.

 Measuring performance can help you grow your revenue, but only when you track the right Key Performance Indicators (shortly KPIs).